catbaron0/efb-msg_blocker-middleware/README.md

 **Note:** I rewrite most parts of this middleware in the last update.
 Please read the `usage` section to check the change.
 Because the structer of database is changed, you may need to delete the database file in order to make it work (usually it's at `~/.ehforwarderbot/profiles/default/catbaron.msg_blocker/ftdata.db`).

+**Note:** If you are looking for a way to block all messages from so called `Official Accounts(公众号)`, this plugin is not what you need.
+Here are some advices:
+* Don't subscribe any official accounts.
+They don't worth it.
+* Link all official accounts to one chat, and block the chat.
+Refer to [wiki of EWS](https://github.com/blueset/efb-wechat-slave/wiki/EWS-&-ETM%EF%BC%9A%E6%89%B9%E9%87%8F%E7%BB%91%E5%AE%9A%EF%BC%88%E5%85%AC%E4%BC%97%E5%8F%B7%E7%AD%89%EF%BC%89).

 ## Dependense

 * Python >= 3.6